 European Union Agency for the Space Programme: Linking space to user needs

-- Provide long-term, state-of-the-art safe and secure Galileo and EGNOS positioning, navigation and timing services and cost-effective satellite communications services for GOVSATCOM, whilst ensuring service continuity and robustness;
+- Provides state-of-the-art, safe and secure positioning, navigation and timing services based on Galileo and EGNOS, cost-effective satellite communications services for GOVSATCOM and soon IRIS2, and soon Front Desk services of the EU Space Surveillance Tracking whilst ensuring the systems’ service continuity and robustness;

-- Implement and monitor the security of the EU Space Programme and to assist in and be the reference for the use of the secured services, enhancing the security of the Union and its Member States;
+- Implements and monitors the security of the EU Space Programme components in space and on the ground with the aim to enhance the security of the Union and its Member States; To do so, EUSPA operates the Galileo Service Monitoring Centre.

 EUSPA is the operational European Union Agency for the Space Programme.
 It adopts a user-oriented approach to promote sustainable growth and to improve the security and safety of the European Union.

-Over the past twenty years, the European Union has been committed to creating an EU Space Programme and infrastructure that is competitive, innovative, and that delivers real benefits to citizens and business alike.
-Building on these foundations, the European Space Programme has made great leaps forward in recent years, delivering unique services in satellite navigation, Earth observation, and telecommunications, and strengthening both the upstream and downstream sectors.
+In the last two decades, the European Union has been dedicated to developing a competitive, innovative, and beneficial EU Space Programme and infrastructure.
+The European Space Programme has made significant strides, providing unique services in satellite navigation, Earth observation, and telecommunications, and strengthening both the upstream and downstream sectors.

-As the link between space and users, EUSPA’s ambition is to become the reference point for all space-related needs in the EU.
-EUSPA brings all space stakeholders together, allowing them to leverage the synergies of the Space Programme’s individual components to deliver the greatest possible benefits to European citizens and business.
-EUSPA plays a leading role in the EU Space Programme implementation.
-It promotes space-based scientific and technical progress and supports the competitiveness and innovative capacity of space sector industries within the Union, with a particular focus on small and medium-sized enterprises (SMEs) and start-ups.
+EUSPA's primary ambition is to act in linking space and users.
+EUSPA brings all space stakeholders together, allowing them to leverage the synergies of the Space Programme's individual components to deliver the greatest possible benefits to European citizens and businesses.
+EUSPA leads the implementation of the EU Space Programme, promotes space-based scientific and technical progress, and supports the competitiveness and innovative capacity of space sector industries within the Union, with a particular focus on small and medium-sized enterprises (SMEs) and start-ups.

 Our values serve as a compass for all our actions and guide how we interact with the world.